1973 Oakland Raiders season

 The 1973 Oakland Raiders season was the team's 14th season, and fourth in the National Football League.

-In Week Two of the regular season, the Raiders defeated the Miami Dolphins, snapping Miami's 18-game winning-streak including a perfect season in 1972.
+In Week Two of the regular season, the Raiders defeated the Miami Dolphins, ending Miami's 18-game winning-streak including a perfect season in 1972.

 For the third time in four seasons, the Raiders won the AFC West title.
 They exacted a measure of revenge by defeating the Pittsburgh Steelers in the AFC Division Round game, one year following the Immaculate Reception loss.
-But the Raiders failed to reach the Super Bowl as they lost to Miami in the AFC Championship Game.
+But the Raiders failed to reach the Super Bowl as they lost to Miami 27–10 in the AFC Championship Game.